heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter7/README.txt

   find in algs.model.gametree.NegMaxEvaluation

-Figure 7-7: Sample Negmax exploration [Makefile]
+Figure 7-7: Sample NegMax exploration [Makefile]

   This image was too large to include in the book, so it was redrawn/excerpted by hand.

+Figure 7-8: AlphaBeta sample game tree

-Figure 7-8: AlphaBeta two-ply search [Makefile]
+Figure 7-9: AlphaBeta two-ply search

   java algs.chapter7.figure21.Main           # produce DOTTY output

   This image was too large to include in the book, so it was redrawn/excerpted by hand.

-Figure 7-9: AlphaBeta sample game tree

 Figure 7-10: AlphaBeta three-ply search [Makefile]